 Because clearly it’s still bothering you, and maybe it’s still bothering them.
 What does time have to do with it if there’s a chance you can put things right?
-I say take the chance, it’s never too late to offer peace and the world needs more of it.
+I say take the chance, it’s never too late to offer peace.
+The world needs more of it.

 You’ll look pathetic, they might react badly.

 So what?
-You did something crappy to another human being, you can afford to lose a little face over it.
+You did something crappy to another human being, you can afford to lose a little face.
 Chances are they had their ego dented more than you did.

 At the end of the day you cannot control their reaction, just as much as they couldn’t control yours when you were set on hurting their feelings.
 If they react badly or call you names, or even worse, ignore your apology altogether; that’s the price you pay for hurting another person.
-An apology isn’t supposed to be easy, it’s not about you, and you’re getting a pretty fair trade.
+An apology isn’t supposed to be easy, it isn’t supposed to be about you, you’re getting a fair trade.